Mo-enen/AngeliA/ReadMe.md

 #  <img src="AngeliA Engine\Resources\Icon.png" width="50"/> AngeliA Engine

-2d game engine that focus on open world platformer games in C#.
+A 2D game engine focused on open-world platformer games, built with C#.

 ## Features

-- Play test anytime while editing map with the best map editor in the world.
-The map it creates is in open-world style without boundary.
-You can paint blocks from your own coded entities and pixel art.
+- **Seamless Playtesting**: Test your game in real time while editing the map using the most advanced map editor available.
+The engine supports open-world-style maps without boundaries.
-- Your game can run in the engine window.
-No need to open a new window every time.
+- **Integrated Game Window**: Run your game directly within the engine.
+No need to launch a separate window every time.
-- The engine provides a built-in pixel art editor that designed for paint and manage sprite sheet for game.
-Support import from Aseprite.
+- **Built-in Pixel Art Editor**: A dedicated pixel art editor designed for creating and managing sprite sheets.
+Supports importing assets from Aseprite.
-- Both the engine and the game it creates is PC only.
-I only made a Raylib-based implementation at this point.
+- **PC-Only**: Currently, the engine and the games it produces are PC only.
+The implementation is based on Raylib.
+It is possible to support other platforms by making more implementation of the AngeliA.Game class.

 ## Download & Setup

-- Download the latest version in the [Release](https://github.com/Mo-enen/AngeliA/releases) section.
+- Download the latest version from the [Release](https://github.com/Mo-enen/AngeliA/releases) section.
-- Unzip the file and it's ready to go.
+- Extract the file and you're ready to go!

 ## Screenshots